-The present study aimed to un earthen the intergenerational transfer of the ethnic medicines related knowledge among the tribes people of Malppuram district of Kerala.
-The study was conducted among three tribal communities. viz., Paniyans, Aranadans and Kattunaikkans.
-These communities are living in the fringes of Nilambur forests and are depend on the forest for their livelihood.
-The study shows that the 36.7% (17) of elderly tribespeople have ethnic medicine knowledge compared to middleaged (27.54, 19) and young (26.
-15, 17).
+The present study aimed to study the intergenerational transfer of the ethnic medicines related knowledge among the tribes people of Kerala.
+The study was conducted among three tribal communities in the Malappuram district of Kerala, a district that has a high number of tribal communities.
+Paniyans, Aranadans, and Kattunaikkans are the predominant tribal communities in Malappuram.
+These communities are living on the fringes of Nilambur forests and depend on the forest for their livelihood.
+The study showed that 36.7% of elderly tribespeople have ethnic medicine knowledge compared to middle-aged (27.54%) and young people (26.
+15%).
 Further, the young tribespeople shared about 97 citations (single or combinations of medicinal plants to treat a particular ailment/ for a single health condition), making an average of 5.7 citations per young person.
-Middle-aged tribespeople shared a total of 87 citations, which creates an average of 4.58 citations per middle-aged person.
-And among the elderly category, they shared about 144 citations, which makes the largest average citation of 8.47 for the elderly age group among all the three age categories.
-The respondents with ethnic medicine knowledge were asked whether they were ready to pass this knowledge to the next generation or not.
-The majority (50.9 per cent) of respondents responded that they would pass the knowledge to the next generation only if they showed interest in it.
-Forty-one point five per cent of the respondents expressed that they are ready to pass their knowledge to the next generation,
+Middle-aged tribespeople shared a total of 87 citations, which created an average of 4.58 citations per middle-aged person.
+And among the elderly category, they shared about 144 citations, which made the largest average citation of 8.47 among all the three age categories.
+The respondents with ethnic medicine knowledge were further asked whether they were ready to pass this knowledge to the next generation or not.
+The majority (51%) of respondents responded that they would pass the knowledge to the next generation only if they showed interest in it.
+41.5% of the respondents expressed that they are ready to pass their knowledge to the next generation, and 8 percent of the respondents would never pass their knowledge to the next generation.
+A chisquare test was done to know the significance of the relationship between age and readiness.